 If you are new to data analytics, it can be difficult to know where to start.
-There is so much information out there that can be difficult to understand for people without an IT degree or years of experience with analytics solutions.
-This blog aims to lay out the most important aspects data analytics for an average user within a retail, distribution or wholesale business.
+There is so much information out there that it can be difficult to understand for people without an IT degree or years of experience with analytics solutions.
+This blog aims to lay out the most important aspects of data analytics for an average user within a retail, distribution or wholesale business.

 What is Business intelligence (BI) and what is data analytics?

 Data analytics is the process of exploring data sets in order to draw conclusions about the information they contain.
 Data analytics technologies, like business intelligence (BI), are increasingly being used to help companies make sense of their business data.

 BI is what leads to actionable insights.
 It takes the data from the different systems in your company and puts it in one neat location – your single source of truth.
 It can be used to improve efficiencies, find new opportunities, or predict future outcomes based on past performance.

 What can BI do?

 BI can help your business track performance against Key Performance Indicators (KPIs), get a better insight into what is really happening in the business, find new sales opportunities and improve customer service, optimize stock levels, analyze company financials and more.
 Some BI vendors specialize in in one specific area, while other vendors, like Phocas, provide value for departments across the business and presents data in graphs, dashboards and scorecards.